Leoprietsch/Leoprietsch/README.md

 #### I've been programming since 2017, and since 2018 I've been programming for a living 💻

-#### I try to share my passion about coding with people around me as much as I can, because being inspired by technology is what made me love my profession so much ❤️
+#### I try to share my passion for coding with people around me as much as I can because being inspired by technology is what made me love my profession so much ❤️

-#### Here are the technologies I have been loving to work with professionally through my career 💼
+#### Here are the technologies I have loved to work with professionally throughout my career 💼

 <div style="display: inline_block">
   <img align="center" alt="dotnet" src="https://img.shields.io/badge/.NET-5C2D91?style=for-the-badge&logo=.net&logoColor=white" />